Gwinnett County rental assistance.

 H.O.P.E., Inc. assists single parents in Gwinnett County.
 Subsidized housing/apartments, information on grants for paying security deposits or rent, and other social services are offered.
 The Duluth non-profit can be reached at (678) 623-3628.

 Duluth Cooperative Ministries - Hands of Christ may have emergency financial aid, information on shelters, and more, including loan programs for paying bills or rent.
 Call the church - faith based group at (770) 623-9563.
+More information on rent assistance from Duluth Cooperative Ministries.

 St. Oliver Plunkett offers social services, financial help with rent or security deposits, utilities, and homeless prevention services.
 They can also help the working poor, low income or seniors apply for government aid, such as HUD section 8 vouchers.
 Snellville Georgia based.
 (770) 979-2500